DOL-Translations/lupin-III/README.md

 C2008968 00000001 <br />
 60000000 00000000

-# Current road map for the project (No specific order):
+# Post release things to do:

-Add support for History fix on disc. (currently only available as an external Gecko code, post-release)
+Add support for History fix on disc. (currently only available as an external Gecko code)

-Look into adding new fonts. (post-release)
+Look into adding new fonts.

-Fix audio popping issues in Disc 2.
-(Being worked on)
+Get chapter 6-8 properly translated, and add fixes as needed.